marcpiechura/MongoDB.Immutable/README.md

 You can register the serializer via the BsonSerializer like this:
 >BsonSerializer.RegisterGenericSerializerDefinition(typeof(ImmutableHashSet<>), typeof(ImmutableHashSetSerializer<>));

-Every Immutableclass has it's own seriliazer
+Every Immutable class has it's own seriliazer
 - ImmutableDictionary -> ImmutableDictionarySerializer
 - ImmutableHashSet -> ImmutableHashSetSerializer
 - ImmutableList -> ImmutableListSerializer